HL7/PDDI-CDS/pages/_includes/start.md

 ## <span style="color:silver"> 2.6.0 </span> Level 1 versus Level 2 Implementations

 The primary difference between Level 1 and Level 2 Implementations is the addition of a second hook during the order entry task.
-From a clinical and technical perspective, this sets these PDDI CDS artifact implementations apart from most other PDDI CDS systems.
+From a clinical and technical perspective, this sets the Level 2 Implementation apart from most other PDDI CDS systems.
 PDDI information is split and moved up further in the order entry workflow.
 This provides clinicians with actionable information in the middle of their decision making process – before completing the order.
 By splitting contextual factors into `medication-select` (medication resources) and `medication-prescribe` (other resources specific to PDDI), this MAY limit the amount of information that needs to be shown to cover the minimum information model elements, and it MAY limit the amount of information the EHR has to provide for an order entry task.
-For example, if a clinician started an NSAID order for a patient that was taking warfarin and decided to discontinue the order based on the presented cards, the clinician would only need to read and process medication factors, and the EHR would not display additional patient resources such as age and history of upper gastrointestinal bleed.
-Additionally, by creating a DetectedIssue resource that contains clinician responses, this gives control to the clinician on what if any more patient-specific information is presented, and this stores crucial information on clinician action for monitoring PDDIs and improving actionable suggestions.
-For example, if the clinician decided to continue with the NSAID prescription but added a proton pump inhibitor (risk mitigating action), the Medication Prescribe Service would be adjusted the indicator from "hard-stop" to "warning;" whereby, further increasing alert specificity.
+For example, if a clinician starts an NSAID order for a patient that was taking warfarin and decides to discontinue the order based on the presented cards, the clinician only needs to read and process medication factors, and the EHR would not display additional patient resources such as age and history of upper gastrointestinal bleed.
+Additionally, by creating a DetectedIssue resource that contains clinician responses, this gives control to the clinician on what, if any, additional patient-specific information is presented.
+Moreover, the DetectedIssue resource stores crucial information on clinician action for monitoring PDDIs and improving actionable suggestions.
+For example, if the clinician decides to continue with the NSAID prescription but added a proton pump inhibitor (risk mitigating action), the Medication Prescribe Service would adjust the indicator from "hard-stop" to "warning;" whereby, further increasing alert specificity.

-#### Table 1: Specification and Feature Comparision between Level 1 and Level Implementations
+#### Table 1: Specification and Feature Comparision between Level 1 and 2 Implementations
 {:.no_toc}

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Base Specifications | Level-1 | Level-2